PandaTGOS/TheAllKnowingAI/README.md

 # The_All_Knowing_AI
-An "AI" that apparently knows EVERYTHING XD
-An extremely fun project to display to your friends
+An "AI" that apparently knows EVERYTHING XD (a really fun way to scam your friends)